How to Organize Baby Clothes (Yes, even those outgrown ones you just can’t get rid of!)

-Even my 2 year old was telling me so.
+Even my 2-year-old was telling me so – whoops.

-All those sweet outfits we got as gifts were sprawled out on her rocking chair waiting for me to decide where they were going and what I was keeping, and what had to be sent back to Target.
+All those sweet outfits we got as gifts were sprawled out on her rocking chair waiting for me to decide where they were going, what I was keeping, and what had to be sent back to Target.

 This is a common postpartum problem, right?
 Tell me I’m not the only one!